DanteCrossCoding/matcher/readme.md

 So I've set it up with pg-promise, which is similar to what we used for the mid-term.

 You'll have to setup your database in a similar way to what we used for the midterm.
 Then and make a .env file using the example.

-Hope I didn't overstep!
-I was just inspired
+(Look at **Week 5 Day 5: Setup Local PG Database**)

 -Sean